milochapman/assignment5-llm-posttraining/README.md

 - Proper Dockerization
 - Clean, reproducible ML workflow

-If any issues occur when running the API or Docker image, please ensure Python 3.11+ and Docker Desktop are updated.
+If any issues occur when running the API or Docker image, please ensure that Python 3.11+ and Docker Desktop are up to date.

 ---

-## 🎉 Submission Ready
+## Submission Ready

 This repository is ready for evaluation and meets all technical and theoretical requirements for Assignment 5.